fluorine/Arguvia/README.md

 Arguvia v0.1.0
 ==============
-A function-like argument parser for command-line applications.
+This gem contains a function-like argument parser for command-line applications.

 This is an example of a command-line application that uses function-like arguments: